Edvid/New-World-Dedicated-Stat-Program/README.md

   + Set the culture represented at government level to the culture created earlier
   + Set the religion represented at government to the _one_ religion that best represents the entire nation (majority or only one)
   + Set flag if any are specified

-### Nation splitting / Renaming / Deletion

-When a nation's name changes, or is removed from the game for whatever reason, rememeber the following

-+ check with all trades the old nation was involved in, if changes should happen there too.
-Deletion or change in the involved nations is an option.

 ## Structure